 Categorize your permalinks

 Permalinks are the individual URLs assigned to each post in WordPress.
 Since you have the ability to dictate how the permalink is created, you should make it work to help people navigate your content.
-Default permalinks reflect the date of a post, or worse a meaningless squiggle of characters, but for most blogs the date is less important than information relevant to the post, such as the post’s category and title.
+Default permalinks reflect the date of a post, or worse a meaningless string of characters, but for most blogs the date is less important than information relevant to the post, such as the post’s category and title.
 What this means is that the URL a visitor sees in the browser bar will reflect the content on the page.
 The best permalink structure includes both “category” and “post title”.
-(Due to a quirk in the WordPress core, we also preface these permalink elements with the “year” the post was published because it speeds up the site response.)

 Use keywords in blog titles instead of category names

 Since top-level category names are often very general in nature, it makes sense that they might not be good keyword candidates.
 The category name “Support” for instance, is too broad to be an effective keyword.
 Rather than creating lengthy category names that are awkward to use in navigation, rely instead on using relevant keywords in post titles.
 Your URLs will still have keyword punch so you won’t lose SEO value.

 Careful selection of categories should depend on your site’s main topics and how you want to use and group content.
 WordPress categories give us an amazing tool for presenting information in creative ways that can inform and engage your visitors.
 Good planning and category name selection are therefore one of the essential design elements of any website.